bekk/bekk-christmas/post/react/cravings-for-toast.md

       i am a toast
     </div>
   )
-}
+}  First we create the context:First we create the context:
 ```

-Creating the state and managing it will be a bit tricker than that, let's start by creating a new file `Toast.js` where we implement the aforementioned points with the Context api.

-First we create the context:

 ```
 const ToastContext = createContext();